stephenpope/stephenpope.github.io/publishing.md

 > .\Sitecore.Framework.Publishing.Host.exe configuration setconnectionstring core 'Data Source=.\SQLEXPRESS;Initial Catalog=sc82rev161221Sitecore_core;Integrated Security=False;User ID=sa;Password=12345;MultipleActiveResultSets=True'

-**NOTE**: It is important that we add `MultipleActiveResltSets=True` to our connections strings so that we can communicate to SQL Server in batches.
+**NOTE**: The command will automatically add `MultipleActiveResltSets=True` to the end of any connections strings - this is needed so that we can communicate to SQL Server in batches.
 More information can be found in the [Installation and Configuration Guide](https://dev.sitecore.net/Downloads/Sitecore_Publishing_Service/20/Sitecore_Publishing_Service_20_Initial_Release.aspx).

 Doing this for each of the three databases should result in output like this: